 Ranked in the top 250 universities in the world, the Victoria University of Wellington is another excellent engineering university in New Zealand.
 The Faculty of Engineering focuses on modern subjects such as cybersecurity, software, and electronic engineering.
 Study options at the master’s level are either to write a thesis or to partake in coursework.

 The university is notable for its vibrant student life on campus and overseas.
-With over 150 clubs and societies found in Victoria University, engineering students will always have something to take part in outside of class hours.
+With over 150 clubs and societies found at Victoria University, engineering students will always have something to take part in outside of class hours.

-Wellington, the capital city of New Zealand, is an ideal place for students to live and learn in.
+Wellington, the capital city of New Zealand, is an ideal place for students to live and learn.
 With a population of only a little over 400,000 people, the city is compact and easy to navigate, with an array of interesting sights to see.
 These include the Wellington Zoo, the Museum of New Zealand Te Papa Tongarewa, and the Wellington Botanical Gardens.

 5. University of Waikato